beforesemicolon/markup/docs/index.md

 ### Why Markup?

-You dont need a verbose web frameworks to build complex Web Applications.
-Web Standards and existing Web APIs alongside modern JavaScript is all you need.

-Markup simply allows you to avoid the complexity of dealing with the DOM by providing you with a simple and reactive way to define your app structure and content. **The rest is up to your creativity and web capabilities.**
+**_We believe that Web Standards, Web APIs, and modern JavaScript are all you need to build any web based project_**.
+Markup only exists to provide you with all the reactivity and a simpler way to represent your HTML in JavaScript to build anything - _No build required!_

 -   **Reactive**
-    Markup uses JavaScript **[template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)** and Functions to allow you to create reative DOM with state management, render lyfecycles, and side effects control.
+    Markup uses JavaScript [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) and [Functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions) to allow you to create reactive DOM with state management, render lifecycles, side effects control, and more.
 -   **Small**
-    Markup allows you to do a lot with **9Kb compressed** code (**_18Kb umcompressed_**.
-From prototyping to enterprise web applications, you can ship it to the client confidently!
+    Markup allows you to do a lot with **9Kb compressed** code (**_18Kb umcompressed_**).
+From prototyping to enterprise web applications, ship it with confidence!
 -   **Simple**
     Markup is **[based on Web Standards](https://www.w3.org/standards/)** and exposes 3 simple APIs you can use to enhance Web Components APIs, working with DOM, and building any Web User Interface.
 -   **Plug & Play**
-    Markup requires no build, no parsing, no bundling.
+    Markup requires no build and no parsing.
 You can simply add it to your project and start using it.
-This is because it is based on web standards and looks super familiar.
+It is just an extension of the familiar _HTML + CSS + JavaScript_ we love.
 -   **Web Component**
     Markup enhances Web Component APIs with reactivity and by eliminating the need to perform DOM manipulations when creating components for your projects.
 -   **Performance**
-    Markup is data aware and handles everything behind the scenes which allows the DOM to only be updated when ands where it is necessary.
+    Markup is data driven and handles everything behind the scenes which allows the DOM to only be updated when and where it is necessary.

 </section>